Similarities between property and cyber markets present an opportunity

 There’s no doubt that robust controls play an important role in preventing breaches, just as fire protection systems, surveillance cameras, and access controls do in property.
 But as we highlighted last week, it’s not enough.

 Apart from cyber being a more dynamic business risk, a key difference between cyber and property is the strong working relationship required between the risk officer and Chief Information Security Officer (CISO) or Head of Security to first transparently validate the risk, then manage it.
-This includes the risk officer providing up-to-date information (and resources as justified) to the security team such as whether the company is being more targeted by attackers than peers.
-This is information that will help prevent a loss, improve that first layer of protection and help companies achieve and maintain highly protected risk status.

 Navigating the headwinds